 Years ago, it was established procedure that many people went for dental check-ups and hygiene regularly every six months.
 This seems to have become less common in recent years.
 Why?

-Generally dental health has improved quite significantly over the last twenty years and people seem to need less ‘routine’ dentistry.
+Generally, dental health has improved quite significantly over the last twenty years and people seem to need less ‘routine’ dentistry.
 That assertion needs to be qualified in that the statement applies mainly to a certain socio-economic level or above.
 In the poorer sections of society, dental disease is still endemic.
-So, for many people who ‘used to go’ regularly, they may have found that very little treatment was required at these check-ups and so these people may have wondered what was the point of going regularly?
+So, for many people who ‘used to go’ regularly, they may have found that very little treatment was required at these check-ups and so these people may have wondered what was the point of going regularly.
 ‘He/she never finds anything and it just ends up costing me money!’
+See check ups.

 Before the reasons for doing so are given, I will provide a fact that relates to our practice here in the City of London over the last twenty years:

 The records of the patients seen regularly over a long period of time bear out that these people have the healthiest, cleanest mouths and end up needing less dentistry than patients who attend sporadically or only when there is some sort of crisis.
 The patients in the former group become more ‘dentally motivated’, maintain far higher levels of oral/dental hygiene and so have fresh breath, whiter teeth, no gum bleeding, less tooth sensitivity and certainly, as they get older, keep all their teeth!
 Finally, not surprisingly, these people also tend to have much more attractive and healthier-looking smiles!

 Finally, and very importantly, patients with any degree of ‘dental anxiety’ (fear), find that when they attend regularly, that anxiety definitely reduces, in many cases to almost ‘nothing’.
 They become more and more relaxed about their dental visits and even about having treatment, when necessary.